ChristopheCadet/ParlonsArchi/README.md

 This project proposes a generic implementation of genetic algorithms in Java 11 for didactic purposes.

-The concepts related to genetic algorithms are explained here: https://www.youtube.com/watch?v=yN4_uylPGu8
+The concepts related to genetic algorithms are explained [here](https://www.youtube.com/watch?v=yN4_uylPGu8)
-The available code is explained here: https://www.youtube.com/watch?v=oft-Xnr9Xp0
+The available code is explained [here](https://www.youtube.com/watch?v=oft-Xnr9Xp0)

 ## Content